HazaelVidales/teapot/README.md

 ## About

-The app builds a volunteer "graph" using `langgraph` and `langgraph-openai`, then uses `requests` and `beautifulsoup4` to gather and parse online volunteer listings.
+The app builds a volunteer "graph" using `langgraph` and `langgraph-openai`, then ranks from a curated dataset that lives under `oportunities/` (generated via `process_oportunities.py`).
 A Flask application (`app.py`) exposes an endpoint that runs the graph and returns a concise, human-readable summary of relevant opportunities for a given location and set of interests.

 ## Features